Azure/azure-sdk/releases/2020-09/java.md

 - Add support for connection strings containing a Shared Access Signature.
 - Add options for controlling partition ownership expiration, load balancing strategy.

+### Azure Event Hubs Beta [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-messaging-eventhubs_5.3.0-beta.1/sdk/eventhubs/azure-messaging-eventhubs/CHANGELOG.md#530-beta1-2020-09-25)

+#### New Features

+- A producer client can be configured to be an idempotent producer.
+When an event with the same producer group id and publishing sequence number is sent twice, only one will be accepted to the event hub.

 ### Form Recognizer ([Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-ai-formrecognizer_3.0.0/sdk/formrecognizer/azure-ai-formrecognizer/CHANGELOG.md#300-2020-08-20))